kawaiianxiety/kawaiianxiety/README.md

 For this, I colleceted best practices and merged them on a presentation.
 Also I prepared an interactive when all members learnt other's Confluence spaces and suggested about placing information, page design etc.

+I took a part in Ozon Techdoc Meetup as a speaker.
+I told how our team manage epic tasks.
+[Meetup record link with timecode](https://youtu.be/zMKQlGvhWtI?t=616)

 #### Kodeks, February 2023 — January 2024